cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Client to verify that the sequence of `data_share` values are additive shares of a one-hot vector.

+Aggregators MUST ensure the candidate prefixes are all unique and appear in lexicographic order.
+(This is enforced in the definition of `prep_init()` below.)
+Uniqueness is necessary to ensure the refined measurement (i.e., the sum of the output shares) is in fact a one-hot vector.
+Otherwise, sketch verification might fail, causing the Aggregators to erroneously reject a report that is actually valid.
+Note that enforcing the order is not strictly necessary, but this does allow uniqueness to be determined more efficiently.

 The algorithms below make use of the auxiliary function `decode_input_share()` defined in {{poplar1-auxiliary}}.